-7.9.4 Encrypting External Mountpoints
+7.9.5 How To Encrypt External Mountpoints

-You and your users can encrypt individual external mountpoints.
-You must have external storage enabled on your Admin page, and enabled for your users.
+You and your users can encrypt individual external mount points.
+You must have external storage enabled on your Admin page and enabled for your users.
 Encryption settings can be configured in the mount options for an external storage mount, see Mount Options (Configuring External Storage (GUI))

-7.9.5 Enabling Users File Recovery Keys
+7.9.6 How To Enable Users File Recovery Keys

 If you lose your ownCloud password, then you lose access to your encrypted files.
-If one of your users loses their ownCloud password their files are unrecoverable.
-You cannot reset their password in the normal way; you'll see a yellow banner warning "Please provide an admin recovery password, otherwise all user data will be lost".
+If one of your users loses their ownCloud password, their files are unrecoverable.
+You cannot reset their password in the normal way.
+Instead, you'll see a yellow banner warning: "Please provide an admin recovery password, otherwise all user data will be lost".

-To avoid all this, create a Recovery Key.
-Go to the Encryption section of your Admin page and set a recovery key password.
+To avoid all this, make sure you create a recovery key.
+To do so, go to the Encryption section of your Admin page, where you can set one.